 Rivers carry a great deal of gravel downstream especially in high velocity mountain areas.
 Gravel can be mined without environmental problems in certain rivers and areas.
-Caution should, however, be exercised in highly productive salmon rivers and gravel mining carried out under the supervision of experts.
+Caution should, however, be exercised in highly productive salmon rivers and gravel mining should be carried out under the supervision of experts and in most cases prevented.